keystonejs/keystone/packages/fields-auto-increment/README.md

 # AutoIncrement

-An automatically incrementing integer with support for the Knex adapter.
+An automatically incrementing integer with support for the Prisma adapter.
 It's important to note that this type:

 - Has [important limitations](#limitations) due to varying support from the underlying DB platform
 - Has [non-standard defaults](#non-standard-defaults) for much of its configuration